hurchalla/modular_arithmetic/README.md

 ## The API

-This is a header-only library, and the API is exposed by very short and simple header files (all those not under any *detail* folder).
+Clockwork modular arithmetic is a header-only library, and the API is exposed by very short and simple header files (all headers not under any *detail* folder).
 There are two main folder groupings: montgomery_arithmetic, and modular_arithmetic (i.e. standard non-montgomery).
 A quick summary of the header files and functions is provided below; in all cases T is a template parameter of integral type.
 Please view the header files for their documentation.
-Probably the single most useful file will be MontgomeryForm.h, discussed below.
+Probably the single most useful file is MontgomeryForm.h, discussed below.

 From the modular_arithmetic group, the files *absolute_value_difference.h*, *modular_addition.h*, *modular_subtraction.h*, *modular_multiplication.h*, *modular_multiplicative_inverse.h*, and *modular_pow.h* provide the following functions, using standard (non-Montgomery) modular arithmetic: